rxweb/rxweb/docs/reactive-form-validators/validation-decorators/hexColor.md

 ---
 title: hexColor
-description: HexColor validation decorator will allow only Hex Color to be entered.
-If user tries to enter any string except hex color then the property will become invalid.
-To use the hexColor decorator on particular property.
+description: HexColor validation decorator will allow only Hex Color to be entered, If user tries to enter any string except hex color then the property will become invalid.
 author: rxcontributortwo

 ---